thesoni0909/css-image-gallery/README.md

 └── README.md
 ```

-> Rename the files in the structure above if your actual repository uses
-> different filenames.

 ## Purpose

 This is a **learning mini project** created while studying CSS.
 It was
 mainly built to strengthen my understanding of layouts and CSS-based UI
 interactions rather than to create a production-ready website.

-## Future Improvements

--   Improve responsiveness for different screen sizes
--   Add smoother sidebar animations
--   Improve accessibility
--   Add more gallery images
--   Add JavaScript-based interactions
--   Add links and functionality to navigation items

 ## Disclaimer